railsbridge-boston/railsbridge-boston/views/curriculum/create_a_heroku_site.markdown

 # Create a Heroku Site

 ## Overview
-We've committed our code to git.
-What now?

-**Ship it!**
+Heroku makes it easy to create a new site for your web application.
+We'll start by creating and visiting an empty site.

 ## Goals
-* Deploy your app to the web
+* Create a site and learn its randomized URL

 ## Steps

-### Step 0: Confirm you have installed the heroku toobelt
+### Step 0: Confirm you have configured heroku

-Before you do anything, ensure that you have the `heroku` toolbelt installed
+Before you do anything, ensure that you have the `heroku` toolbelt installed and your heroku keys added

 ```text
 heroku keys